Skimmeroni/Appunti/AI4ST/AI/Evolution/Optimization.typ

   traffic coordination).

-A well-known example of routing problem is the *Travelling Salesman Problem* (*TSP*), that can be formulated as an analogy: how can a traveller reach all cities of their planned trip by taking the shortest possible path?
+A well-known example of routing problem is the *Travelling Salesman Problem* (*TSP*), that can be formulated informally as an analogy.
+Suppose that a traveller has a set of cities that they want to travel to, connected by roads, more or less distant from each other.
+How can they reach all cities of their planned trip, reaching each exactly once, such that the cumulative travelled distance is as small as possible?

-Formally, the problem is understood in terms of a graph, where the cities are the nodes, the edges are the roads connecting the cities and the weights are the lenghts of the distance between two cities (or the time needed to get from one to the other).
-Phrased this way, the TSP amounts to find an *Hamiltonian cycle* of the graph: a path that starts and ends in the same node, that reaches all of its nodes exactly once and whose cumulative weight is the smallest (of course, a graph can have more than one Hamiltonian cycle).

-Let $G = (V, E, W)$ be a graph, with $V = {v_(1), dots, v_(n)}$ a set of vertices, $E subset.eq V times V - {(v, v) | v in V}$ a set of edges (having no loops) and $W: E -> RR^(+)$ a function that assigns a (positive) weight to each edge.
-The Travelling Salesman Problem is the optimization problem
+Formally, the problem is understood in terms of graphs.
+Let $G = (V, E, W)$ be a weighted graph, with $V = {v_(1), dots, v_(n)}$ a set of vertices, $E subset.eq V times V - {(v, v) | v in V}$ a set of edges (having no loops) and $W: E -> RR^(+)$ a function that assigns a (positive) weight to each edge.
+Each node represents a city, each edge represents a road that connects two cities and each weight represents the length of the road (or the time needed to travel it).

+The Travelling Salesman Problem is then the optimization problem
-$(Omega, f)$, where $Omega$ is the set of all possible permutations of indices of the vertices that, two by two, have an edge that connects them:
+$(Omega, f)$, where $Omega$ is the set of all possible permutations of indices of the vertices that, two by two, have an edge that connects
+them:

 $ Omega = {pi(n) | forall k in [1, n], (v_(pi(k)), v_(pi((k + 1) mod n))) in E} $

-And where the function $f$ is the sum of all the weights of a member in $Omega$:
+Each representing one possible *Eulerian cycle* of the graph, a path that starts and ends in the same node and that reaches all of its nodes exactly once.
+The function $f$ is the sum of all the weights of a member in $Omega$,
+sign-flipped:

 $ f(pi) = -sum_(k = 1)^(n) W((v_(pi(k)), v_(pi((k + 1) mod n)))) $

 The $mod n$ is just to ensure that the last vertex "loops back" and connects to the first.
+The minus sign in front turns the original minimization problem into a maximization problem.

+A solution of the TSP is then a solution $pi^(*) in Omega$ that maximizes
+$f$.
+These represent an *Hamiltonian cycle* of the graph, an Eulerian cycle whose cumulative weight is as small as possible.
+Of course, a graph can have more than one Hamiltonian cycle.

 The TSP is an NP-complete problem, therefore there is no way of computing a solution of the problem within an reasonable time bound, unless the